yagyag12/MultilayerControlSystem/README.md

 ## Overview

-This project is a final project for the course *Technologie Informatiche Per L'automazione Industriale* (Information Technologies for Industrial Automation) by Yagiz Yagmur.
+This project is a final project for the course *Tecnologie Informatiche Per L'automazione Industriale* (Information Technologies for Industrial Automation) by Yagiz Yagmur.
 The project involves a Simulink simulation of an industrial conveyor belt system controlled by a PLC, considering multiple operations, network delays, and physical constraints.
 A presentation is also included.

 ## Simulation Subsystems